chrisleekr/binance-trading-bot/README.md

    git pull
    ```

-   If want production mode, then use the latest build image from DockerHub:
+   If want production/live mode, then use the latest build image from DockerHub:

    ```bash
    docker-compose -f docker-compose.server.yml pull